 To make your content interactive without requiring readers to leave the current page, you can use a project called Thebe.
-This provides you a button that, when clicked, will convert each code cell into an interactive cell that can be edited.
+This provides you with a button that, when clicked, will convert each code cell into an interactive cell that can be edited.
 It also adds a “run” button to each cell, and connects to a Binder kernel running in the cloud.
 As an alternative to pressing the Thebe button at the top of the page, you can press the symbol in the top right corner of each code cell to start the interactive mode.

 To add a Thebe button to your Jupyter Book pages, use the following configuration:

 In addition, you can configure the Binder settings that are used to provide a kernel for Thebe to run the code.
 These use the same configuration fields as the BinderHub interact buttons described above.